 If you are getting married in a beautiful manor or botanical garden, why not let your guests explore the wedding venue while you wait?

-They can walk around and see the sights or explore what the area offers while they wait for you to move forward to the reception.
+They can walk around and see the sights or explore what the area has to offer while they wait for you to proceed to the reception.
 You’re already paying for the reception hall, and this is a great way to make better use of it.

 3. Schedule an activity to entertain wedding guests.